andrewleader/Vx.Wpf/README.md

 ![GIF of Vx.Wpf in action](images/MainTeaser.gif)

+> ⚠️ This is an unmaintained hackathon project.
+Use at your own risk.
+It's open source, so fork the code and improve it!

 Features | Descriptions
 --|--
 Supports all WPF controls | All properties are usable, classes are simply prefixed with `Vx`